 Peer Reviewed Research

-- Briggs (accepted).
+Briggs (forthcoming).
 Receiving foreign aid can reduce support for incumbent presidents.
 Political Research Quarterly.

-- Aidoo & Briggs (accepted).
+Aidoo & Briggs (forthcoming).
 Underpowered: Rolling blackouts in Africa disproportionately hurt the poor.
 African Studies Review.

 Selected Other Writing

 Briggs (2018).
 Does foreign aid reliably spur sustained economic growth in sub-Saharan Africa?
 CQ Researcher: At Issue.

 Briggs (2018).
 Millions of Americans as destitute as the world’s poorest?
 Don’t believe it.
 Vox.com.

 Briggs (2017).
 Development aid isn’t reaching the poorest.
 Here’s what that means.
 The Washington Post.